IND Queens Boulevard Line: Communications-based train control

 Phase one equipped the tracks from 50th Street/8th Avenue and 47th–50th Streets–Rockefeller Center to Kew Gardens–Union Turnpike with communications-based train control.
 The $205.8 million contract for the installment of phase one was awarded in 2015 to Siemens and Thales.
 In January 2017, L.K.
 Comstock & Company Inc. was selected to fulfill a $223.3-million contract to upgrade existing signals and install communications, fiber-optic, and CBTC infrastructure for the new signal system.
 The project also included the conversion of 309 sets of R160 subway cars for CBTC compatibility, which as of April 2022 had been increased to 335 sets.
 The final section of phase one was activated in February 2022.

 The 2015–2019 Capital Program was revised in April 2018 to fund to the design for the expedited installation of the Queens Boulevard Line east of Kew Gardens–Union Turnpike, the second phase.
 In December 2021, the MTA Board approved the first of three contracts to install CBTC on the eastern portion of the Queens Boulevard Line.

-Multiple changes in evening and overnight service are planned to be implemented on March 17, 2023, to accommodate the next phase of work on the QBL East CBTC project, which requires using the express tracks west of Forest Hills to be used for overnight train storage.
-After 9:30 p.m., Queens-bound R trains would terminate at Queens Plaza, and Queens-bound E and F trains would make local stops in Queens to fill in for R service.
-Brooklyn-bound F trains would run local in Queens after 10:45 p.m..
+On March 17, 2023, New York City Transit made adjustments to evening and late night E, F and R service to accommodate long-term CBTC installation on the Queens Boulevard Line between Union Turnpike and 179th Street, which requires using the express tracks west of Forest Hills to be used for overnight train storage.
+After 9:30 p.m., Queens-bound R trains terminate at Queens Plaza, and Queens-bound E and F trains make local stops in Queens to fill in for R service.
+Brooklyn-bound F trains run local in Queens after 10:45 p.m.
 The MTA did not specify how long these changes would last.